 Six Questions For…: “I look for stories with ‘teeth.’
 I want something that’s adventurous and courageous, that tackles subject matter and form in a way that makes me think: ‘damn, that author really went for it.’
 I love stories that play with style and narrative and nonlinear plotting.
 I love works that have unconventional characters and settings, the kind of story that opens my imagination up and thrust it further into the unknown.
 Writers have that power.
 There is no limit to what their pen (or typing fingers) can achieve.
 Show me that potential.”

 Read full interview here.

 1888 Center, The How the Why: “I want to make sure that when you open up F(r)iction, you are getting a portal into so many different worlds.”
 Listen to full interview here.

 Publishing Profits Podcast: “I was always kind of waiting for my muse . . . then I came to the realization that there was never a time that the muse was going to come on its own.”
 Listen to full interview here.

 Real Fast Results Podcast: “In a lot of ways, literary agents are kind of your new editor.”
 Listen to full interview here.

 F(r)iction is open for submissions year-round.
-We accept short fiction, poetry, and creative nonfiction.
+We accept short fiction, poetry, creative nonfiction and graphic short stories.
 Click below for guidelines and to submit your work to F(r)iction.

 “Not only is this richly-textured magazine a beauty to behold, it’s also a joy to read from the first vibrant page to the last.”